Please send your questions related to film submissions to: [email protected]

 5.2.
 Number of festival screenings

 A single festival film may have a maximum of four screenings at the Warsaw Festival.
-Should the submitting party express consent to the film’s participation in the Traveling Festival, Poland 2020, the film may be screened in a maximum of 40 Polish cities in 2020, with two festival screenings allowed in any one city.
+Should the submitting party express consent to the film’s participation in the Traveling Festival, Poland 2021, the film may be screened in a maximum of 40 Polish cities in 2021, with two festival screenings allowed in every city.

 6. Festival Archive and educational activities

 The preview versions provided to festival organizers as well as film copies prepared by organizers in Polish language version, shall remain in festival archives.

 7. Processing of personal data in connection to the WATCH DOCS.
 Human Rights in Film call for entries and the festival newsletter service

 7.1.
 We hereby inform you that your personal data will be processed by the Helsinki Foundation for Human Rights, based in Warsaw, ul.
 Zgoda 11, 00-018 Warszawa, in connection with the call for entries to the WATCH DOCS.
 Human Rights in Film IFF, festival film archive, and the newsletter service – in case of opting for this service in the submission form.

 7.2.
 Your consent is the basis for the processing of personal data (Article 6(1)(a) of Regulation No 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of individuals with the regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/WE (General Data Protection Regulation)).